Frameworkium/frameworkium.github.io/_pages/ACoupleOfCoolThings.md

 button.click();
 ```

-You could probably do this with a (longish) one-liner, but if we were trying to make the code nice and maintainable etc.
+You could probably do this with a (longish) one-liner,
+but if we were trying to make the code nice and maintainable etc.

-#### PageFactory would neaten this to:
+### PageFactory

 ```java
 // at the top of your class